pono/jenkins-library/README.md

 ## Run Tests

-To start test, run gradle command `gradle test`.
+To start tests, run the gradle command `gradle test`.

 ## Generate Documentation

-Run gradle command `gradle groovydoc` to generate documentation.
+Run the gradle command `gradle groovydoc` to generate documentation.

-## Relase Process Design
+## Release Process Design

-All below scenarios are based on `master` version `v2.3.4` as example, timestamp string example is `20190101000000`.
+All below scenarios are based on `master` version `v2.3.4` as the example, timestamp string example is `20190101000000`.

 ### Things We Want to Do

-- Allow every branches to publish artifacts for debugging purpose.
+- Allow all branches to publish artifacts for debugging purpose.
 - Release is only performed when we want to, so it's always started manually.

 ### Special Notes

 - The release stage doesn't have option to choose MINOR/MAJOR/SPECIFIC version bump.
-Those works should be handled in GitHub with Pull Requests.
+Those actions should be handled in GitHub with Pull Requests.
-- The relase stage doesn't have manual approval option.
+- The release stage doesn't have manual approval option.
 We assume everything pushed into `master` branch is for release purpose and have been reviewed by Pull Request reviewers.

 ### Release Options

 - For each pipeline, we have 2 build parameters are only available to branches which can do a `release`:
   - `Perform Release`: boolean, default is _false_.
   - `Pre-Release String`: string, default is _empty_.
 This parameter will only be used if `Perform Release` is _true_.
-This parameter is required if the release is not happened on `master` or `v?.x/master` branch.
+This parameter is required if the release is not happening on `master` or `v?.x/master` branch.
 - By default, only `master`, `v?.x/master`, `staging` and `v?.x/staging` branches can do a release.
 This can be changed by `pipeline.addReleaseBranches(...branches)` or `pipeline.setReleaseBranches(...branches)`.
-- For NPM packages, each branch can have a npm publish tag name when performaing release build.
+- For NPM packages, each branch can have a npm publish tag name when performing release build.
 By default, `master`'s tag is `latest`, `staging`'s tag is `dev`.
-For branches do not have publish tag defined, or branches is not in release build, npm publish will use default `snapshot` tag name, and the version will have normalized branch name included.
+For branches that do not have a publish tag defined, or branches not in the release build, npm publish will use the default `snapshot` tag name, and the version will have the normalized branch name included.
 For example, `staging` branch **non-release** build will generate a version `v2.3.4-staging-snapshot.20190101000000` release on `snapshot` npm tag. `staging` branch **release** build will generate a version `v2.3.4-dev.20190101000000` release on `dev` tag.
 And a branch `feature/lts` build will generate a version `v2.3.4-feature-lts-snapshot.20190101000000` release on `snapshot` tag.
 - For pax/zip packages, each branch can also have a release tag name.
 By default, `master`'s tag is 'snapshot'.
 If it's not defined, artifactory publish will use branch name as tag name.
 For example, `master` **non-release** build will publish artifact to `libs-snapshot-local/org/zowe/<component>/2.3.4-snapshot/` and **release** build will publish to `libs-release-local/org/zowe/<component>/2.3.4/`. `staging` **non-release** build will publish artifact to `libs-snapshot-local/org/zowe/<component>/2.3.4-staging/` and **release** build will publish to `libs-release-local/org/zowe/<component>/2.3.4-rc1/`, the `rc1` is the pre-release string which is required.

 ### Pipeline Build Scenarios